 However, platforms like Kasimp3 played a big role in broadening the interest in Gqom and provided first access for diggers like Francesco Cucchi alias Nan Kolè, who started the label Gqom Oh! together with Lerato Phiri and runs it with label manager Craig Pugnetti in London.
 Earlier this year, the label has released «Gqom Oh!
 The Sound of Durban», the first extensive compilation of Gqom on a European label.
 The rough and raw sound, which is also a side-effect of the simplicity of the production methods, together with the powerful and gloomy atmosphere is what fascinates the DJ and label owner about Gqom.
 It is «apocalyptic riot music», music, which expresses the longings of the kids and young people from the townships for change. «It’s not a political movement or political music per se but it’s really just these teenagers trying to describe what they’re living through, which is quite hard for us to imagine», writes Cucchi. «But I feel that their music perfectly describes it.»

 With help from Lerato Phiri, who lives in South Africa, Cucchi got in touch with the producers who contributed to the compilation «Gqom Oh!
-The Sound of Durban».
-Mid-July will see the next release of their Gqom Oh! label, which is a collaboration with Crudo Volta, a Rome-based collective which runs a community radio station and also produces videos about music and DJ culture.
+The Sound of Durban», The second release was a collaboration with Crudo Volta, a Rome-based collective which runs a community radio station and also produces videos about music and DJ culture.
 When Cucchi travelled to South Africa back in April to personally meet the producers who contributed to the compilation for the first time, they filmed some impressions and produced a short film called Woza Taxi, which means «Come Taxi».

 It makes sense to refer to a Taxi in the title of something that documents the Gqom scene of Durban, if you think of the important role of the cars and drivers for the musical life in the city. «If a track is being played in a taxi, you should know that your track is a hit», explains DJ Lag. «Because taxis are a symbol of dancing mood, especially taxis that work in the heart of Durban.
 And taxis actually are the heart of Durban especially in promoting Gqom music.» The documentary Woza Taxi comes with the compilation «Gqom Oh!
 X Crudo Volta Mixtape – Gqom special stash out of the locations».
 Like the previous release it assembles music from various producers like Dominowe, Julz Da Deejay or Mafia Boyz and their takes on Gqom but also on related styles like Core Tribe and Sghubu which share the minimalistic approach and eerie atmosphere as well as the omnipresent floating and vibrating string sound.